On this page

 - Cagrilintide: mimics amylin, a pancreatic hormone co-secreted with insulin that promotes satiety and helps regulate post-meal glucagon.

 In plain terms, CagriSema is built around the idea that GLP-1 and amylin send overlapping but not identical "stop eating" signals.
 The clinical question was whether the combination would do more than either signal alone.
 REDEFINE 1 supports that additive idea in adults without diabetes; REDEFINE 2 supports it in adults with type 2 diabetes and overweight or obesity.[1][2]
+The dedicated REIMAGINE diabetes program went further: in REIMAGINE 2, CagriSema beat both semaglutide and cagrilintide monotherapy on HbA1c and weight, which is the most direct test yet that adding amylin to GLP-1 helps in type 2 diabetes specifically.[7]

 How CagriSema differs from amycretin